 GRADUATION WITH DISTINCTION

-A bachelor of arts degree with distinction in economics will be awarded to those students who achieve 70% A or A- grades in program and cognate course work completed at Richard Stockton College and maintain at least a B+ average in economics courses.
+A bachelor of arts degree with distinction in economics will be awarded to those students who achieve 70% A or A- grades in program and cognate course work completed at Stockton University and maintain at least a B+ average in economics courses.
 Only Stockton courses will be reviewed for this distinction.
 The award will be conferred by the economics faculty on those students whose senior thesis or project is judged to be academically excellent.

 The thought processes encouraged by the study of economics have wide application outside the discipline itself.
 A background in economics is useful for someone who plans a career in business, financial services, government or the non-profit sector, as well as someone who wishes to teach social studies in secondary schools.
 It is also excellent preparation for graduate study in a variety of fields, including economics.
 In fact, a graduate degree in economics may make available more options than any other single discipline because the skills developed are demanded by business, federal, state and local governments, and by colleges and universities for teaching and research.